Continuing Education Policies and Procedures

 Instructors are notified daily of new registrants.
 Course information/materials are then mailed or emailed directly from the instructor, not the Continuing Education office.

 A full refund for tuition and instructional materials, less a $30 handling fee, will be granted if a course is dropped within four weeks after registration and all materials are returned to the instructor in their original condition.
-After four weeks, a 50% refund will be granted through nine weeks.
+After four weeks, a 50% refund, less a $30 handling fee, will be granted through nine weeks.
 After nine weeks there is no tuition refund.
-Students must officially withdraw from a course, or a "no credit" grade will be issued by the instructor one year after the date of registration.
-Login to the https://ce.fresno.edu website and click on My Account and Drop Course link.
+Students must officially withdraw from a course, or a "No Credit" grade will be issued by the instructor one year after the date of registration.
+Sign in to the Continuing Education website and click on the My Account at the top, then Drop Course link on the left navigation tree.

 A telephone and/or additional postage fee may be charged, at the instructor's discretion, to students currently residing in Hawaii, Alaska, US territories, or foreign countries.